Jave01/hslu/docs/Semester 2/sprg.md

 | Akteur             | User              |
 | Trigger            | Button press      |
 | Success Guarantees | Hot coffee in cup |

+### Security and Safety

+Security is the process which ensures our safety